This post may contain affiliate links. Read our disclosure policy here.

 - Preheat oven to 350F and line two baking sheets with parchment paper.

 - In a large bowl, whisk together the honey, Dijon mustard, ½ teaspoon salt, curry powder, and black pepper.
-Scoop a couple of tablespoons of the mixture in a small ramekin for basting the drumsticks.
+Scoop a couple of tablespoons of the mixture in a small ramekin for basting the chicken legs.

-- Place the drumsticks into the bowl and toss to coat with the honey glaze.
-Transfer the drumsticks onto one of the lined baking sheets.
+- Place the chicken legs into the bowl and toss to coat with the honey glaze.
+Transfer the chicken legs onto one of the lined baking sheets.

 - Bake them in the preheated oven, for 1 hour, basting and turning them over half way through, until the chicken is browned and the internal temperature has reached 175F.
 Remove them from the oven when finished, cover in foil to keep warm.